What Is the Fear and Greed Index?

-Use it to determine when to enter the market.
-Let’s say for instance you’ve been monitoring a stock that becomes further undervalued as investor fear rises, that could be a good time to buy the stock.
+You can also use it to determine when to enter the market.
+Let’s say, for instance, you’ve been monitoring a stock that becomes further undervalued as investor fear rises, that could be a good time to buy the stock.

-For instance, the FGI may be signaling extreme greed at some point, with all seven metrics also flashing greed.
+For instance, the FGI may be signaling extreme greed at some point, with all seven metrics indicating a rising market.
 However, this extreme bullishness may be warranted if the economy is firing on all cylinders, allowing companies to hire and consumers to buy up goods.

-Ready to buy and sell stocks, ETFs, fractional shares, or cryptocurrencies on your own?
+Ready to buy and sell stocks, ETFs, or fractional shares on your own?
 Online trading with SoFi Invest offers an Active Investing platform, where investors can make their own decisions on how they want to build their portfolios.
-If choosing your own investments is not for you, the Automated Investing services takes into account your preferences and manages a diversified portfolio for you.

 Photo credit: iStock/guvendemir